Herbert

 combustion air which also flows to the intake manifold.
 As a

-is increased, and the vapors generated in the first heat exchanger
+manifold is increased, and the vapors generated in the first

-are maintained in a gaseous state prior to combustion.
+heat exchanger are maintained in a gaseous state prior to

-alcohol operated internal combustion engine by providing means for
+an alcohol operated internal combustion engine by providing

-vaporizing an alcohol-water fuel and means for heating and
+means for vaporizing an alcohol-water fuel and means for heating

 It is a further object of this invention to provide a means for